- Indoor assembly

 - glueless

-The following graphic shows the light spectrum visible to the human eye.
-The wave range of ultraviolet light (UV radiation for short), which is no longer visible to the human eye, begins at the left edge of the page.
-This range is largely responsible for the fading of objects.
+The following diagram shows the emission spectrum of the sun.
+The light spectrum visible to humans is in a wavelength of about 400 and 780 nm.
+To the left of this, the wave range of ultraviolet light (UV radiation for short), which is no longer visible to the human eye, begins at 400nm.
+This ends at 200 nm.
+The UV radiation of natural sunlight is largely responsible for the fading of objects as well as for possible skin changes when people are exposed to sunlight for too long without protection.

 The different types of UV radiation

-Like visible light in different colours, UV radiation is divided into three ranges: UVA, UVB and UVC.
+Just like visible light is divided into different colours, UV radiation is divided into three ranges: UVA, UVB and UVC.

 Classification of UV light according to DIN 5031 | Wavelength |